BloomBooks/BloomDesktop/ReadMe.md

 To build the .NET/C# part of Bloom you'll need Visual Studio Community Edition.

-### Setting up Visual Studio
+### Setting up c# formatting

-In Visual Studio, under Extensions, install "CSharpier".
+In a terminal, run `dotnet tool install csharpier -g --version 0.25.0` In Visual Studio, under Extensions, install "CSharpier".
-In Preferences, under CSharpier, set `Reformat with CSharpier` to `true`.
+In Preferences, under CSharpier:Solution, set `Reformat with CSharpier on Save` to `true`.
+Note that you are setting it for this solution, not in general.
 You should also install the CSharpier extension in vscode.
+When testing a new version of csharpier, to format everything, run `dotnet csharpier src/BloomExe` To hide reformatting-only commits from git blame, add the sha of the commit to `.git-blame-ignore-revs`

 ## Get Binary Dependencies